guard/listen/README.md

 *NOTE: TCP functionality has been removed from Listen 3.x - please use Listen 2.x until alternative server and client gems are created/released for 3.x.*

+*NOTE: Ruby 1.9.3 is no longer maintained (and may not work with Listen) - it's best to upgrade to Ruby 2.2.2*

 For other issues, just head over here: https://github.com/guard/listen/wiki/Quickfixes,-known-issues-and-workarounds

 ## Tips and Techniques